hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/080_soul_nature_and_god.md

 is but a particle of which God is the whole.
 We are but little beings, sparks of that mass of fire, and the whole universe is a manifestation of God Himself.
 This is the next step.
-In Sanskrit, it is called Vishishtâdvaita.
+In Sanskrit, it is called Vishishtādvaita.
 Just as I have this body and this body covers the soul, and the soul is in and through this body, so this whole universe of infinite souls and nature forms, as it were, the body of God.
 When the period of involution comes, the universe becomes finer and finer, yet